jcorks/raylib-matte/README.md

 - TraceLog only takes logLevel and text, since built-in string operations for Matte cover the text utilities provided.

+- CompressData and DecompressData returns a MemoryBuffer and takes a MemoryBuffer ("bytes").

 ## Additional Notes